 Countries worldwide need to improve the fuel economy and reduce greenhouse emissions of road vehicles.
 Significant improvements in fuel economy can be achieved in the next five to ten years if countries implement the necessary policies.
 Policy packages composed of fuel economy labelling; standards and fiscal measures have proven to be effective in meeting targets.
 Renewable energy contributes to CO2 emission reductions.
 For example, in Europe, 10% of energy in transport must be from renewable sources (e.g. biofuels and renewable electricity).

-The primary focus of the Implementing Agreement on Advanced Motor Fuels (AMF IA) is to facilitate the market introduction of advanced motor fuels and related vehicle technologies.
-The AMF IA provides a neutral platform for fuel analyses and reporting, drawing on the multifaceted expertise of its participants, industrial partners and networks.
+The primary focus of the ETI focusing on motor fuels (AMF) is to facilitate the market introduction of advanced motor fuels and related vehicle technologies.
+The AMF provides a neutral platform for fuel analyses and reporting, drawing on the multifaceted expertise of its participants, industrial partners and networks.
 There are 16 Contracting Parties, including China and Thailand.